 2. Precise control: Remove specified HTML tags:removetags

-If your business requirements allow users to use some HTML tags (such as<strong>/<em>/<p>), but need to prohibit some dangerous tags (such as<script>/<iframe>)removetagsThe filter provides finer control.
-It allows you to specify a list of HTML tags to be removed.
+If your business needs allow users to use some HTML tags (such as<strong>/<em>/<p>), but need to ban some dangerous tags (such as<script>/<iframe>)removetagsThe filter provides finer control.
+It allows you to specify the list of HTML tags to be removed.

-• Allow users to include basic formatting tags in their content, but prohibit embedding scripts, frames, or styles.
+• Allow users to include basic formatting tags in their content, but prohibit the embedding of scripts, frames, or styles.

 • Need to clear redundant or unsafe tags left by a specific third-party rich text editor.

-Example We hope to retain paragraphs and bold text, but remove script and image tags:
+Example We hope to retain paragraphs and bold, but remove script and image tags:

 {{ archive.Content|removetags:"script,iframe,img"|safe }}